mamoonzaheer/automated-essay-scoring/README.md

 - `tfidf_vectorizer.joblib`: Saved TF-IDF vectorizer
 - `rf_model.joblib`: Saved Random Forest model

-Note: The trained model file rf.joblib is not included in this repository because of size limits on GitHub.
+Note: The trained model file rf.joblib and dataset train.csv are not included in this repository because of size limits on GitHub.

 ## Setup and Installation